 A.K.
 Burns is an interdisciplinary artist who views the body as a contentious domain wherein issues of gender, labor, ecology and sexuality are negotiated.
-Working to agitate these systems of value, Burns utilizes video, installation, sculpture, drawing and collaboration.
+Working to agitate these systems of value, Burns utilizes a broad range of methods including video installation, sculpture, drawing and collaboration.

-In the series Post Times, 2017, the New York Times and The New York Post are collaged using wheat paste and colored with paint-waste transferred from Burns’ studio drop-cloths.
-Burns embedded then extracted thin rebar to leave a soft grid in the skin like sheets of newspaper.
-Within this mise en scène, the collages recall the daily ritual of reading the news–not for pleasure, as in the ‘good life’ fantasy, but rather as a compulsion in the face of political crisis.
-While never discarded, these torn, painted newspapers are rendered partially illegible, suggesting a painful attachment to media felt by many politically vulnerable subjects, for whom news is simultaneously vital and violent.
+In the serial work Post Times, 2017, the New York Times and The New York Post are collaged using wheat paste and colored with paint-waste transferred from Burns’ studio drop-cloths.
+Burns embedded then extracted thin rebar to leave a rough-cut grid in the thin sheets of newspaper.
+Within this mise-en-scène, the collages recall the daily ritual of reading the news–not for pleasure, as in the ‘good life’ fantasy, but rather as a compulsion in the face of political crisis.
+These collected, torn and marked-up newspapers are rendered partially illegible, suggesting a painful attachment to media felt by many politically vulnerable subjects, for whom news is simultaneously vital and violent.

 A.K.
 Burns lives and works in Brooklyn, NY.
 Recent solo exhibitions include Shabby But Thriving at the New Museum, New York, and Fault Lines at Callicoon Fine Arts, New York, both 2017.
-Currently Burns is at work on Negative Space, a cycle of five video-installations that take speculative fiction as a point of departure,.
+Upcoming exhibitions include a series of public sculptures for FRONT International, Cleveland, OH summer 2018.
+Currently Burns is at work on Negative Space, a cycle of five video-installations that take speculative fiction as a point of departure.
 The opening episode, A Smeary Spot (2015) debuted at Participant Inc., New York.
-It has also been exhibited at the Portland Institute for Contemporary Art, OR, in 2016 and is forthcoming at Human Resources, Los Angeles, in 2017.
+It has also been exhibited at the Portland Institute for Contemporary Art, OR, in 2016 and most recently at Human Resources, Los Angeles, in 2017.
 As of summer 2017 Burns is in development on the third video, commissioned by EMPAC at Rensselaer Polytechnic Institute in Troy, NY.
 Burns was a 2016-17 Radcliffe Fellow at Harvard University and a recipient of a 2015 Creative Capital Foundation Visual Arts Award.
 Her work can be found in several public collections including the Museum of Modern Art, NY and the Los Angeles County Museum of Art, CA.